SirenOfChrome/python-p4-intro-to-rest/README.md

 ## Learning Goals

-- Build RESTful APIs that are easy for other developers to understanda and use in their own applications.
+- Build RESTful APIs that are easy for other developers to understand and use in their own applications.

 ***